Aditya-guha/-funnel-analytics-for-business/README.md

 Customer Journey Analytics & Funnel Optimization is a data-driven decision support tool built with Streamlit, Python, and SQL, aimed at helping eCommerce and SaaS teams understand user behavior, detect bottlenecks in the funnel, and optimize for higher conversions.

-Developed as part of IBM ALP 2025 by Aditya Guha Roy (MBA BA 24023184).

 Key Features
 Upload CSVs of customer journey logs